NUM-Forschungsdatenplattform/dmu-testdata/README.md

 #### OAUTH_ENABLED=true

 For FHIR stores secured with OAUTH, you have to set `OAUTH_ENABLED=true`.
-Furthermore yhou have to provide credentials.
+Furthermore you have to provide credentials.
 For that create a file `credentials` in `$HOME/.dmu`-folder with the following entries:

 ```